What to Do in the Smokies

 However, you’re not limited to picnicking only at designated picnic areas.
 You can spread out your food and enjoy a gourmet lunch most anywhere you find a pleasant site.
 Do keep in mind that bears are attracted to the smell of food, so don’t leave your coolers and picnic baskets out, and clean up the picnic site completely after your meal.
 Feeding bears is illegal and eventually can cause the death of the bear, as well as the potential injury and legal prosecution of humans.

 Except for a convenience store at Cades Cove campground, there’s no place to buy picnic supplies in the park.
 However, there are supermarkets near the park entrances.
 In North Carolina, Ingles is the dominant supermarket chain, with stores in Asheville, Bryson City, Waynesville, Sylva and Robbinsville, among other places.
 Bi-Lo, another Southeastern chain, has a location in Waynesville and several in Asheville and elsewhere.
 There are several independent grocery stores around Cherokee, and Food Lion, a regional supermarket, has a location in Whittier near Cherokee.
-In Asheville, besides many regular chain groceries including Ingles, Publix, Harris-Teeter, Food Lion and Bi-Lo, you'll find Greenlife (owned by Whole Foods) and Earth Fare, two natural-foods supermarkets, and Fresh Market, part of a gourmet supermarket chain.
-The Asheville area also has many tailgate markets and the largest farmers' market in North Carolina.
+In Asheville, besides many regular chain groceries including Ingles, Publix, Trader Joes, Harris-Teeter, Food Lion, Whole Foods and Bi-Lo, there also are many tailgate markets and the largest farmers' market in North Carolina.

-The Great Smoky Mountains National Park has some 900 miles of hiking trails and around 150 different official trails, ranging from short, paved trails and nature walks accessible to just about everyone to hikes of 20 miles or longer, requiring a high level of fitness and multi-night stays.
+The Great Smoky Mountains National Park has more than 800 miles of hiking trails and around 150 different official trails, ranging from short, paved trails and nature walks accessible to just about everyone to hikes of 20 miles or longer, requiring a high level of fitness and multi-night stays.

 Around 71 miles of the 2,179-mile Appalachian Trail are in the park, and North Carolina’s Mountains-to-Sea Trail (only partially completed) begins at Clingmans Dome and travels about 1,000 miles to Jockey’s Ridge on the Outer Banks.